 CHARLOTTE - The scene at center court of the Charlotte Coliseum following N.C.
-State's game against top-seeded Maryland on March 9 said it all.
+State's game against top-seeded Maryland on March 9 said viall.

-The Wolfpack's Anthony Grundy stood there, flashing a broad grin.
+The Wolfpack's Anthony Grandy stood there, flashing a broad grin.
 His teammate, Julius Hodge, embraced him and displayed an equally wide smile.
-A flood of photographers surrounded them, trying to get a shot of the two players who moments before led State to the biggest upset of the 2002 ACC Tournament.
+A flood of photographers surrounded them, trying to get a shot of the players who moments before led State to the biggest upper of the 2002 ACC Tournament.

-After Maryland cut a 13-point State lead to three, Hodge buried a crucial 3-pointer with 1:17 remaining, and Grundy sealed the game at the free-throw line in the closing seconds, giving State an 86-82 win and a berth in the championship game.
+After Maryland cut a 13-point State lead to three, Hodge buried a crucial 3-pointer with 1147 remaining, and Grundy sealed the game at the free-throw line in the closing seconds; giving State an 86-82 win and a berth in the chamnionship same.

-"I just couldn't be more proud of the guys," said State head coach Herb Sendek, who guided the Pack to the ACC title game for the second time in six years.
-"If there's ever been a team that personifies really playing hard and playing on the edge of their seats." together, this group has done that."
+"I just couldn't be more proud of the guys," said Siate head coach Herb Sendek, who guided the Pack to the ACG title game for the second time in six years.
+"If there's ever been a team that personifies really playing hard and playing together, this group has done that."